zaphosting/docs/docs/fivem-installresources.md

 ---
 id: fivem-installresources
-title: Installing resources, mods and scripts on server
+title: Installation of resources
-description: Information on how to install resources, mods and scripts on your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to install resources on your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Resource Installation
+sidebar_label: Install resources
 ---